 Debbie’s first picture book, Charlotte and the Quiet Place, illustrated by Sara Woolley, was published by Parallax Press in 2015.
 Her essays have appeared on Salon, Cognoscenti, and in the Boston Globe Magazine, The Writer's Chronicle, Journal News, Writer’s Digest, Zone 3, and elsewhere.
 Two essays were selected to appear in the anthologies Chicken Soup for the Soul: The Cat Did What? and Perspectives on Modern World History: The Apollo 11 Moon Landing.

-Debbie is a member of SCBWI and the Writers' Loft.
+Debbie is a member of the Authors Guild, SCBWI, and the Writers' Loft.
 She received her MFA in Creative Writing from Lesley University in 2015.
 For Debbie's electronic press kit, click here.

 As a freelance editor, Debbie has tackled everything from ad copy to book-length manuscripts.
 She served as publications director at Hebrew College and managing editor of the Lahey Health Journal of Medical Ethics.
 Debbie also worked as a proofreader and editor at Houghton Mifflin Company and other trade houses.
 She currently writes and edits the Zamir Chorale's quarterly newsletter.

 Debbie consults with individual authors from concept to completion of their projects, or at any stage in-between.
 Her editorial resume includes numerous psychology-related manuscripts, creative nonfiction essays, chapter books, and picture books.